kris-dev-hub/globallinks/README.md

 Replace CC-MAIN-2021-04 with your chosen archive name and 20210115134101 with the segment name.

+## Test settings

+wat.go file contains line "const debugTestMode = false".
+Setting it to true import only 10 files from 3 segments.
+Allow to watch whole process on limited data.
+It will use only 30 files for test and not 90000.

 ### Output

 links files are stored in data/links/